 How long do you need for a Maleng Regional Justice Center courthouse wedding?

-For a small courthouse wedding at the Maleng Regional Justice Center, two hours is usually a great amount of time.
-That gives enough room for portraits, family photos, the ceremony, and a few final photos afterward without making the day feel rushed.
+For a small courthouse wedding at the Maleng Regional Justice Center, two hours is usually a great amount of coverage.
+That gives enough time for portraits outside the courthouse, family photos, the ceremony, and a few final photos afterward without making the day feel rushed.

 Is the Maleng Regional Justice Center good for wedding photos?